postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 | Add monitors and mock servers | &#x2714; | &#x2714; | |
 | Send requests | &#x2714; | &#x2714; | &#x2714; |

 &ast; On Business and Enterprise plans, workspace admins must request to change a workspace's visibility to public.
 This request will go to the [Community Manager](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).
-On Team and Free plans, or if a team has no Community Manager assigned, workspace admins can control visibility.
+On Basic and Free plans, or if a team has no Community Manager assigned, workspace admins can control visibility.

 ### API roles